jeff0518/100-Days-CSS-Challenge/README.md

 * Day 11: [Walking Boots: These boots are made for walking.
 Where are they going and for how long?]
 * Day 12: [Tooltip: I'm quite sure, you already know what obsession means.
 But you can look it up anyways.]
+* Day 13: [User Gallery: An idea for a transition between user overview and profile page.]

 ### Day 21-31